qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-1.rst

 Getting started
 ===============

 The first step is to get a working qooxdoo application where we can start our development.
-You should have already have the qooxdoo SDK and know how to use ``create-application.py``, so we just create an application called ``twitter``.
+You should already have the qooxdoo SDK and know how to use ``create-application.py``, so we just create an application called ``twitter``.

 ::